 Coming to the recipe details, I tried making tomato raita and this time instead of using raw tomatoes, I sliced them up and baked them in Olive oil with a little salt and black pepper.

 You may add some salt, black pepper, Roasted Cumin Powder in curd.
-Sir the curd well so that it's not lumpy.
+Stir the curd well so that it's not lumpy.
 We use Madhani for that.
 It's our wooden handheld churner.
 Top it with a layer of baked tomatoes and add mint and coriander leaves for garnishing.

 What to Team This Curd with?